-Font is also known as the style of text used in a document. (e.g. Times New Roman, Arial) All Fonts used in a document may need sent with the native files so the document can be opened and manipulated at the printing manufacturer.
-Otherwise we will replace with our Times New Roman and the text will rewrap in an unwanted way.
+Fonts are also known as the style of text used in a document. (e.g. Times New Roman, Arial) All Fonts used in a document may need to be sent with the native files so the document can be opened and manipulated by the printer manufacturer.
+Otherwise, we will replace it with our Times New Roman and the text will rewrap in an unwanted way.
 The easiest way to avoid rewrapping text or substituted fonts is to change the text to paths.
-In many design software this is an option found under the Type menu.
+In many design software, this is an option found under the Type menu.

 Serif Font vs Sans-Serif Size

-- Serif Fonts have little feet at the end of the letters and look like traditional typewriter letters.
+- Serif fonts have little feet at the end of the letters and look like traditional typewriter letters.
 These little marks actually help lead the eye to the next letter.
-They increase legibility and help ease readability of large paragraphs and articles.
-Most Newspaper and Textbooks use serif fonts for this reason.
+They increase legibility and help ease the readability of large paragraphs and articles.
+Most newspapers and textbooks use serif fonts for this reason.

 Font File Types

 All fonts are actually a type of file that is stored in the computer's font library.
-On a Windows machine these fonts are located in the Control Panel under the folder named Fonts.
-On a Mac the machine defalut fonts are located in a folder on the hard drive in a couple different Font Library folders.
+On Windows, these fonts are located in the Control Panel under the folder named Fonts.
+On a Mac, the machine default fonts are located in a folder on the hard drive in a couple of different Font Library folders.
 DO NOT ever delete a "dfont" from a Mac computer.
-These fonts are part of the actual operating system and should not be moved or deleted at anytime.
+These fonts are part of the actual operating system and should not be moved or deleted at any time.

-- PFB/PFM or PS (PostScript Fonts) This format was developed in the late 1980s by Adobe for the PostScript Printing Technology relased around the same time.
-This technology was ment to allow for high-resolution printing of fonts as they were resized during printing to maintain clarity of the characters.
+PFB/PFM or PS (PostScript Fonts) - This format was developed in the late 1980s by Adobe for the PostScript Printing Technology released around the same time.
+This technology was meant to allow for high-resolution printing of fonts as they were resized during printing to maintain the clarity of the characters.
 This file type consists of two parts, the screen file and the printer file for each style.
-The PostScrip font cannot print or display correctly without both pieces being present in the font file.
+The postscript font cannot print or display correctly without both pieces being present in the font file.
 PostScript fonts are most commonly found on Mac operating systems although in recent years they can be used on Windows operating systems.
 Because this font file type requires a little more experience it is generally used by professionals in the industry.

-- OTF (OpenType Fonts) This format was a joint development in the late 1990s from Adobe and Microsoft and is the latest addition to the font file types to come about.
-It was intended to streamline the TTF and PS fonts into a more compatible file format for all operating systems, contain better basic character support, multilingual support and advanced features.
+OTF (OpenType Fonts) - This format was a joint development in the late 1990s from Adobe and Microsoft and is the latest addition to the font file types to come about.
+It was intended to streamline the TTF and PS fonts into a more compatible file format for all operating systems, contain better basic character support, multilingual support, and advanced features.
 This format has similarities to PostScript fonts and True Type Fonts.
-It does contain both the screen and printer fonts in one file, but also is more stable for cross platform compatible.
-So it's almost a best of both worlds because it contains the scalability of PS and the ease of use of the TTF.
-The biggest advantage to this new format is the expanded character sets and multilingual support.
-Instead of having the typical hundreds of characters and glyphs in a font set, there is typically thousands of characters and glyphs in a font set.
+It does contain both the screen and printer fonts in one file but also is more stable for cross-platform compatibility.
+So it's almost the best of both worlds because it contains the scalability of PS and the ease of use of the TTF.
+The biggest advantage of this new format is the expanded character sets and multilingual support.
+Instead of having the typical hundreds of characters and glyphs in a font set, there are typically thousands of characters and glyphs in a font set.
 With all that you would naturally think OTF fonts are the way to go, but there is a small hiccup in that train of thought.

-- OTF-TTF (OpenType Fonts - TrueType) This file type is, for all intents and purposes, a more stable cross platform version of TrueType and works on most operating systems without any problems.
-It sometimes will have the file extention TTF which is misleading because it can be also be a flavor of OpenType.
-Only the OpenType version of TrueType includes the enhance character sets, expanded glyph sets, multilingual support and cross platform stability.
+OTF-TTF (OpenType Fonts - TrueType) - This file type is, for all intents and purposes, a more stable cross-platform version of TrueType and works on most operating systems without any problems.
+It sometimes will have the file extension TTF which is misleading because it can also be a flavor of OpenType.
+Only the OpenType version of TrueType includes the enhanced character sets, expanded glyph sets, multilingual support, and cross-platform stability.

-OTF-PS (OpenType Fonts - PostScript) This file type is considered a more stable version of the PostScript file but will a little loss in the cross platform compatibility.
-It depend on the document application for the compatibility of the extended character sets, expanded glyph sets, multilingual support and functionality of the font.
-If the document application does not support the extended capibilities then they will not be available within the document application.
+OTF-PS (OpenType Fonts - PostScript) - This file type is considered a more stable version of the PostScript file but will a little loss in the cross-platform compatibility.
+It depends on the document application for the compatibility of the extended character sets, expanded glyph sets, multilingual support, and functionality of the font.
+If the document application does not support the extended capabilities then they will not be available within the document application.
 It will still up and function but will only show the normal character sets as available for use.
-This file type generally shows the file extention OTF.
+This file type generally shows the file extension OTF.

 Although these are the most common there are several others.
 (TTC, TFIL, FFIL, LWFN, FFIL, DFONT, AFM, PFA)

-Now the real question is: "Which one should be use?"
+Now the real question is: "Which one should I be using?"

-I know, I know there is no real straight forward answer other than what will you be doing with the document after you send it to the next step, what do you have available on your system, what font file types are available for purchase, and if the program you'll be using the font in is capible of using the extended versions or not.
-Programs like Quark, Macromedia, Corel and others do not offer the advance support that is needed to utilize the OpenType fonts.
+I know, I know there is no real straight forward answer other than what will you be doing with the document after you send it to the next step, what do you have available on your system, what font file types are available for purchase, and if the program you'll be using the font in is capable of using the extended versions or not.
+Programs like Quark, Macromedia, Corel, and others do not offer advanced support that is needed to utilize the OpenType fonts.